Function Statement (Visual Basic)

 Terminates the definition of this procedure.

 All executable code must be inside a procedure.
-Each procedure, in turn, is declared within a class, a structure, or a module that is referred to as the containing class, structure, or module.
+Each procedure in turn is declared within a class, structure, or module, which is called the containing class, structure, or module.

-Function procedure only at the module level.
-Therefore, the declaration context for a function must be a class, a structure, a module, or an interface and can't be a source file, a namespace, a procedure, or a block.
-For more information, see Declaration Contexts and Default Access Levels.
+You can use Function only at module level.
+This means the declaration context for a function must be a class, structure, module, or interface, and cannot be a source file, namespace, procedure, or block.
+For more information, see.

 Function procedures default to public access.
 You can adjust their access levels with the access modifiers.

-Function procedure can declare the data type of the value that the procedure returns.
-You can specify any data type or the name of an enumeration, a structure, a class, or an interface.
-If you don't specify the
+Return Type.
+The Function statement can declare the data type of the value it returns.
+You can specify any data type or the name of an enumeration, structure, class, or interface.

-Function procedure returns to the calling code, execution continues with the statement that follows the statement that called the procedure.
+Returning from a Procedure.
+When the Function procedure returns to the calling code, execution continues with the statement following the statement that called it.